Dark Mode Done Right: Advanced Theming Techniques with Shadcn UI

 The beauty of this system is that every component automatically adapts when you switch the dark class.
 But to make it truly great, we need to go deeper.

 Pure black backgrounds (#000000) are harsh and cause eye strain.
-The secret is using very dark grays with subtle color temperatures:
+The secret is using very dark grays with subtle color temperatures in OKLCH color space, which provides better perceptual uniformity:

 /* Basic dark mode - too harsh */